OmkarPathak/ResumeParser/README.md

 # ResumeParser
-A simple resume parser used for extracting information from resumes
+A simple Resume Parser used for extracting information from Resumes/CVs

 Note: This is just a wrapper around the pyresparser.
 The actual source code for the parsing can be found here: [https://github.com/OmkarPathak/pyresparser](https://github.com/OmkarPathak/pyresparser)